In 2009, the biologist E.O. Wilson described what he saw as humanity’s real problem. I think it’s also a meeting problem:

 Writing is technology!

-And oldest of all—we don’t really know how old—language is technology.
-Every culture, tribe has its own language it has invented to solve the problem of real-time communication between its members.
+And oldest of all—we don’t know how old—language is technology.
+Every culture and tribe has its language it has invented to solve the problem of real-time communication between its members.

 These technologies are so old that they are invisible to us.
 They are part of our culture, the human air we breathe.
 Language, writing, and science are tools outside our conventional, narrow-scope view of technology.
 We instantiate these tools using invented conventions: sounds, gestures, and symbols.
 These sounds, gestures, and symbols, however, are secondary features of these ancient technologies.
 Ultimately, language, writing, and science are primarily about human process.